lennybronner/lennybronner.github.io/index.md

 ---
 <h1 align="center"> Lenny Bronner </h1>

+I’m a senior data scientist at The Washington Post.
+At The Post, I'm a member of the newsroom engineering team, where we are currently focused on building elections infrastructure.
+The things I work on include:

+* building live forecasting models for election nights using partial data.
+You can read blogposts about my general election model [here](https://washpost.engineering/2019/11/01/how-the-washington-post-estimates-turnout-on-election-nights/) and my primary model [here](https://washpost.engineering/2020/02/29/how-the-washington-post-estimates-outstanding-votes-during-primaries/).

+* parsing and processing voterfile data.
+I also build tools to help journalists access the data and find interesting story leads.
+Along with Nick Diakopoulos and Madison Dong, I have co-authored a paper on this topic, which you can read [here](https://cpb-us-w2.wpmucdn.com/express.northeastern.edu/dist/d/53/files/2020/02/CJ_2020_paper_28.pdf).

+* building and maintaining our Federal Election Commission campaign finance database.

-I’m a data scientist at The Washington Post.
-At The Post, I work with stakeholders from across our newsroom and marketing team to build products and develop algorithms.
-These include
+Previously I was on The Post's Big Data and Personalization Team.
+There I worked with stakeholders from across our newsroom and marketing team to build products and develop algorithms.
+My main focus was on trying to integrate artificial intelligence into newsroom processes.
+Projects I worked on included:

 * algorithmic metadata tagging for articles, including topic modeling to support our recommendation and ad targeting services